Yna-Ojeda-Flutter-Apps/maintein/README.md

 * Breathing Exercise Screen
 * Settings Screen & Local Notification
 * Data Collection using Firebase
+* Onboarding screen upon installation

 ## Currently working on
-* Automate data collection and initialization of notification settings
-* Tutorial Screen upon installation
-* Settings: help/guide of the app, and screen for attributions
+* System Testing

 ## To do
 * Breathing exercises: add hotlines, and appropriate tempo
+* Settings: help/guide of the app, and screen for attributions
-* System Testing
+* Launch screen

 ## Getting Started